 What is a team?

 What is a team?
 A team is a collection of people who are committed to a common purpose, whose interdependence requires coordinated effort, and who hold themselves mutually accountable for results (Katzenbach & Smith, 2006).
-Students are often asked to work in groups in their classes, situations in which they can divide and conquer, collecting individual work and turning it in together.
-Increasingly, however, students are being placed into teams – beyond groups - where they must work together to create a shared result.

 What is our opportunity?
 While we increasingly ask employees and students to work in teams, we provide them with little guidance or support for making those teams successful.
 In short, we don’t teach them teaming skills.
-As a result, our distribution of team performance likely finds that our students are not prepared to leverage the diversity on their teams to achieve better, more innovative team outcomes.
+As a result, our distribution of team performance likely finds that individual are not prepared to leverage the diversity on their teams to achieve better, more innovative team outcomes.

 Why does teaming matter?
 Solutions to today’s increasingly “wicked problems” demand teaming across disciplinary boundaries.
 Teaming in organizations is the “engine of organizational learning…a way of working that brings people together to generate new ideas, find answers and solve problems.
 But people have to learn to team; it doesn’t come naturally” (Edmondson, 2012)